The Calling (band): Wherever You Will Go, Camino Palmero and departures of Woolstenhulme, Mohler, and Wood (2000–2002)

 Kathy Nelson, then president of film music for The Walt Disney Motion Picture Group, heard the demo to their song "Wherever You Will Go" and decided to include it in the film Coyote Ugly, with the group also performing in the background as cameos.
 Because of this, Fair worked intensely with Band and Kamin on perfecting the debut album, which took over two years.

 Five years after being signed to their record deal and nine months after the film's release, The Calling released their first single "Wherever You Will Go" on May 22, 2001.
 The song immediately brought them worldwide recognition, peaking at number five on the Billboard Hot 100 and topping the Adult Top 40 for 23 weeks, the second-longest-running number one in the chart's history, behind "Smooth" by Santana and Rob Thomas.
 The song was named the No. 1 Adult Pop song of the decade by Billboard magazine.
-The song was featured prominently in the television series Smallville's first-season episode "Metamorphosis".
+The song was featured prominently in the television series Smallvilles first-season episode "Metamorphosis".
 It was also featured in early trailers in 2001 for the Star Trek prequel series Enterprise.
 In an episode of the CBS television drama Cold Case, "Frank's Best", the song is played at the end of the episode.

 Their debut album, Camino Palmero, was issued on July 10, 2001, and peaked at number 36 on Billboard 200 and was certified Gold by Recording Industry Association of America (RIAA), However, the album received generally negative reviews.

-Approximately a year later, on April 15, 2002, the Calling released their second single, "Adrienne," which achieved moderate success.
+Approximately a year later, on April 15, 2002, The Calling released their second single, "Adrienne," which achieved moderate success.

 Later, on August 19, 2002, The Calling released their third single, "Could It Be Any Harder", which achieved very little promotion, only charting at number 35 on the Adult Top 40 charts.

-In June 2002, Woolstenhulme left the Calling.
+In June 2002, Woolstenhulme left The Calling.
 His replacement was Dino Meneghin.
 Mohler and Wood left in October 2002.